grensen/perceptron_concept/README.md

 I express the whole process as A (inputs) + B (hidden connected weights) = C (outputs).

 We want to make predictions, no matter what kind, we give A with any data to the NN in form of input neurons, calculate plus B and get C as output neurons.
-The C we calculate would replace with the C we want.
-Our goal is a perfect prediction by correcting the value of B by computing (our wanted C) - A = (new B), thats what we do after every new input A and take the new B for the next prediction.
+Our goal is a perfect prediction by correcting the value of B by computing (our wanted C) - A = (new B), thats what we do after every new input A and take the new B to calculate the next prediction.
 A + (new B) = (better C prediction).
 The C is our classification result, and can contain any number of classifiers.